myersm0/CIFTI.jl/README.md

 ## Usage
 The basic usage of `CIFTI.load` is demonstrated below.
 A `CiftiStruct` struct is returned, containing:
-- `hdr`: a rudimentary header containing low-level information
 - `data`: a numeric matrix of whatever data type is specified in the cifti file header
 - `brainstructure`: an OrderedDict of indices into anatomical structures as parsed from the CIFTI file's internal XML data

 ```
-x = CIFTI.load("my_cifti_file.dtseries.nii")
+x = CIFTI.load(filename)
 x.data                   # access the data Matrix
 x.brainstructure         # access the OrderedDict of anatomical indices
 ```

 Some convenience functions for indexing into `data` are also supplied, taking advantage of the BrainStructure enum types that constitute the keys of the CiftiStruct.brainstructure dictionary.
 Constants `L`, `R`, and `LR` are supplied as a short-hand for `CORTEX_LEFT`, `CORTEX_RIGHT`, and `[CORTEX_LEFT, CORTEX_RIGHT]`, respectively.

 ```
-x[L]   # return a matrix where the rows correspond to CORTEX_LEFT anatomical indices
+x[L]   # return a Matrix where the rows correspond to CORTEX_LEFT anatomical indices
-x[R]   # return a matrix where the rows correspond to CORTEX_RIGHT anatomical indices
+x[R]   # return a Matrix where the rows correspond to CORTEX_RIGHT anatomical indices
-x[LR]  # return a matrix where the rows correspond to left or right coritical indices
+x[LR]  # return a Matrix where the rows correspond to left or right coritical indices
 ```

 Or you can index into the data using a vector of arbitrary BrainStructure keys: